Why is my internet slow? 7 common connection issues and how to fix them

 Diagnosing connection issues

 The first thing to check is whether the problem is with just one device or all of them.
-If only one phone, tablet, or computer is having trouble, the issue is likely with that device.
+If only one phone, tablet or computer is having trouble, the issue is likely to be with that device.
 To do this:

 Next, check your router.
 If the WiFi signal is weak or keeps dropping, try moving closer to the router to see if that makes any difference.
 You can also try restarting the router by switching it off, waiting for about 30 seconds, and turning it back on to reset the connection.

-If this doesn’t help, you can use our handy broadband speed test that test your broadband speed and diagnose other issues like ping, latency and jitter.
-Just click the button below to check your internet speed and see if it’s fast enough for you.
+If this doesn’t help, you can use our handy broadband speed test.
+Not only does it test your broadband speed, it can diagnose other issues like latency and jitter.
+Just click the button below to check your internet speed and see if it’s fast enough for your needs.

 Common network issues and how to fix them

-Here are 10 common network issues that can affect your internet speed and how to fix them:
+Still having connection issues?
+There are many reasons it could be struggling.
+Here are 7 common network issues that can affect your internet speed and how to fix them.

 1. Slow internet speeds

-Your internet speed not being fast enough is one of the most common connection issues.
-It can happen for a range of reasons, but it’s usually by too many people or devices are using the internet at the same time – like when someone’s watching Netflix while others at home are downloading files or playing online games.
-It can also happen if some apps are using data in the background without you noticing, or the signal between your WiFi router and your device is too weak.
+Your internet speed not being fast enough can happen for a range of reasons.
+But it’s usually a sign that too many people or devices are using the internet at the same time.
+It can also happen if some apps are using data in the background without you noticing, you have an older device or the signal between your WiFi router and your device is too weak.

 Solution:

-Unplug your router (Virgin Media Hub) for 30 seconds then plug it back in
+Remove the power cable from the back of your router (Virgin Media Hub) for 30 seconds, then put it back in

 Close apps or browser tabs you’re not using

 If you're still having speed issues, your current package may not be fast enough for what you want to do online, or there may be a connection problem in your area.
-Head over to your provider’s website to check if their service is working where you are.
+If you’re with us, you can check on our service status by popping in your postcode into our service status checker.

 Solution:

-Unplug your router (Virgin Media Hub) for 30 seconds then plug it back in
+Remove the power cable from the back of your router (Virgin Media Hub) for 30 seconds, then put it back in

 Wait a few minutes for the internet to reconnect